 Insecure deserialization is ranked at number eight on the 2017 OWASP Top 10 list.
 Insecure deserialization ﬂaws can enable an attacker to execute code in the application remotely, tamper or delete serialized (written to disk) objects, conduct injection attacks, and elevate privileges.

 Insecure deserialization was on the rise in the past year.
-CA Veracode research for our State of Software Security report found that 53.3 percent of Java applications were using a version of the Apache Commons Collections library with an insecure deserialization vulnerability, up from 49 percent the previous year.
+Veracode research for our State of Software Security report found that 53.3 percent of Java applications were using a version of the Apache Commons Collections library with an insecure deserialization vulnerability, up from 49 percent the previous year.

 Insufficient logging and monitoring